-Students in this course will be given instruction in the commands and techniques required to access the resources of the Internet.
-How to browse the Internet, locate information, download files, send and receive electronic mail and use listservs will be covered.
+This course will introduce the student to the commands and techniques required to effectively access the resources of the Internet.
+Windows applications to browse the Internet, locate and retrieve information and send and receive electronic mail will be covered.
 1 hr. lecture/wk.